 In this section, we’ll cover the main design elements of marketing email.
 These are the ones you absolutely need to get right to maximize the effectiveness of your emails: headlines, copy, images, and calls-to-action.

 Your subscribers won’t look at your emails for very long.
-People look at the overwhelming majority of emails for less than eight seconds per email—in most of those cases, less than two seconds.
-(PDF) The U.S. has the longest attention span for emails in the world based on the numbers—but only slightly.
+About 38 percent of emails are being looked at for less than eight seconds per email—nearly 1 in 7 people glance for less than two seconds.
+People reading emails longer on mobile—but only slightly.

 Read (8 or more seconds)